-The amending desires of the customers towards mouthwatering savories is fulfilled by A2B by using innovative techniques in providing tasty and delicious desserts.
+The amending desires of the customers towards mouthwatering savories are fulfilled by A2B by using innovative techniques in providing tasty and delicious desserts.
 The yummy luxuries are affectionately made by keeping up great cleanliness levels at their well-prepared and mechanized kitchen.
 They are so joyful about taking the most extreme pride in being the first and favored decision of the number of people residing in the city.
-Sustenance with quality, was the foundation and driving variable for A2B's item launch.
-A2B had an intuitive competency in producing its food and had the option to deal with its worth chain in all respects efficiently.
+Sustenance with quality was the foundation and driving variable for A2B's item launch.
+A2B always worked towards building an intuitive competency in its employees (Chaturvedi, Bahuguna and Raghuvanshi, 2018) so that they gain career success at their work-place.
+This in turn would increase its value chain worth because if the employees feel they have career growth in the organization, they intent to stay longer.

-4. Analysis
+3. Analysis

-To understand the case of A2B better, a panel of experts was selected from industry and academia to understand their viewpoint on what made A2B grow so much and what strategies can be touched further.
-Besides this, the author has done an exhaustive study of the data available for A2B growth on public domain.
+To understand the case of A2B better, a panel of experts was selected from industry and academia to understand their viewpoint on what made A2B grow their market so much and what management strategies can be touched further.
+Besides this, the author has done an exhaustive study of the secondary data available for A2B market growth available on public domain.

-4.1 Business model
+4.1 Business Model

 According to Kagermann et al, (2009), a business model consists of four interlocking elements that, taken together, create and deliver value.
-Those elements are customers, employees, profit and processes.
-A2B never opted franchise route to make profit in cities.
-Srinivasa Raju, elucidating their business model said that they either came up with their own venture, or have an income offering arrangements with the landlords who gave them their outlets (with no advance or rent), and A2B would invest in the employees and products.
+Those elements are customers, employees, profit, and processes.
+A2B never opted franchise route to make a profit in cities.
+Srinivasa Raju, elucidating their business model said that they either came up with their venture, or have an income offering arrangement with the landlords who gave them their outlets (with no advance or rent), and A2B would invest in the employees and products to improve employee commitment (Chaturvedi and Srivastava, 2015) and product quality.
 Out of 140 outlets, around 15 outlets pursue the income sharing model while the rest are completely owned by the founders of A2B.
 The enterprise owns around five outlets out of the remaining 130 outlets.
 All other outlets are operated on rented and leased premises.
-The creation and dissemination of A2B sweets involve four major dealers in their value chain: suppliers, manufacturers, competitors and ultimate end consumers (Refer to figure 1).
+The creation and dissemination of A2B sweets involve four major dealers in their value chain: suppliers, manufacturers, competitors, and ultimate end consumers (Refer to figure1).

-Suppliers: It has been seen that a better relationship with suppliers of resources gives any business long run benefit to the enterprise.
-It has been observed that A2B has a permanent arrangement of providers of resources like masala ingredients and with them they have preserved a sincere relationship creating value to its suppliers.
+Suppliers: It has been seen that a better relationship with suppliers of resources gives any business a long-run benefit to the enterprise.
+It has been observed that A2B has a permanent arrangement of providers of resources like masala ingredients and with them, they have preserved a sincere relationship creating value to its suppliers.

-Manufacturers: There are a lot of specialized staff like halwais and chefs who deal with the assembling of sweets of A2B (Forbes India (2019).
-Over the decade of five years, Adyar Anand bhavan has timed at 15 to 20 percent compound yearly development rate with the future to come up with the 60 more outlets across the India.
-The strategy which is followed by A2B is guerilla warfare technique, so that they never engage in a direct fight with the local desserts manufacturers but aims at building their own empire with an unique style and in this mode, they have seized a niche segment of the broader market.
-The roles and responsibilities are segregated among the staff to supervise the operations at A2B which is not normal for other family run businesses in the same space.
+Manufacturers: There is a lot of specialized staff like halwais and chefs who deal with the assembling of sweets of A2B (Forbes India, 2019).
+Over the decade of five years, Adyar Anand Bhavan has timed at 15 to 20 percent compound yearly development rate with the future to come up with 60 more outlets across India.
+The strategy which is followed by A2B is guerilla warfare technique, so that they never engage in a direct fight with the local desserts manufacturers but aims at building their empire with a unique style and in this mode, they have seized a niche segment of the broader market.
+The roles and responsibilities are segregated among the staff to supervise the operations at A2B which is not normal for other family-run businesses in the same space.